-The Company participates with other NGUSA subsidiaries in a qualified and non-qualified non-contributory defined benefit plan (the "Pension Plan") and PBOP plan (together with the Pension Plan (the "Plan")), covering substantially all employees.
+The Company participates with other NGUSA subsidiaries in a qualified and non-qualified non-contributory Pension and PBOP plan (together with the Pension Plan (the "Plan")), covering substantially all employees.

 The Pension Plan is a defined benefit plan which provides union employees, as well as non-union employees hired before January 1, 2011, with a retirement benefit.
 Supplemental nonqualified, non-contributory executive retirement programs provide additional defined pension benefits for certain executives.
 The PBOP Plan provides health care and life insurance coverage to eligible retired employees.
 Eligibility is based on age and length of service requirements and, in most cases, retirees must contribute to the cost of their coverage.